-Are ‘Opportunity Zone’ tax breaks too good to be true?
+Are “Opportunity Zone” tax breaks too good to be true?

 There is weak evidence that enterprise zones foster economic growth and job creation, according to a number of studies including one from the General Accounting Office.
 That’s because tax incentives–unless they are truly large–are not usually the main influence on a business’s decision to grow or expand.

-“In growing places enterprise zones may do little more than reinforce growth trends, but in distressed places they are seldom likely to be large enough to make a huge difference,” University of Iowa researchers Alan Peters and Peter Fisher wrote in their 2002 study on the topic.
+“In growing places, enterprise zones may do little more than reinforce growth trends, but in distressed places, they are seldom likely to be large enough to make a huge difference,” University of Iowa researchers Alan Peters and Peter Fisher wrote in their 2002 study on the topic.

 Another problem is the type of investment they promote, says Samantha Jacoby, an analyst with the D.C.-based Center on Budget and Policy Priorities.
 “The incentive isn’t necessarily to invest in things that might have the biggest benefit for low-income communities like affordable housing or health facilities or grocery stores and food deserts.
 Those aren’t the things that have huge potential to go way up in value,” says Jacoby.

 Another issue raised by critics like Jacoby is how to evaluate the benefits of the program.
 The Internal Revenue Service requires only bare bones reporting on the opportunity zone, she says.
-Booker and U.S. Senator Tim Scott (R-S.C.), champions of the opportunity zone program, have co-sponsored a bill to strengthen reporting requirements for opportunity zones that were left out when it was hastily added to the Tax Cuts and Jobs Act.
+Booker and U.S. Senator Tim Scott (R-SC), champions of the opportunity zone program, have co-sponsored a bill to strengthen reporting requirements for opportunity zones that were left out when it was hastily added to the Tax Cuts and Jobs Act.

 If the benefits to those living in the zones remain uncharted, the tax benefits that opportunity zones provide to investors are clear.
 Pearl, for example, will be able to defer taxes on his $50,000 in capital gains for years.
-If his $50,000 remains invested in the opportunity zone for five years, he will get a 10 percent break on the gains; after seven years, the tax break rises to 15 percent.
+If his $50,000 remains invested in the opportunity zone for five years, he will get a 10% break on the gains; after seven years, the tax break rises to 15%.

 If he holds his investment in the Los Angeles opportunity zone for at least a decade, he will get a permanent capital gains tax exemption for all of the gains he realizes on that investments through 2047.
 There are few restrictions on what an opportunity zone fund can invest in.
-(However, massage parlors and liquor stores are considered “sin businesses” and are off limits to opportunity zone investors.)
+(However, massage parlors and liquor stores are considered “sin businesses” and are off-limits to opportunity zone investors.)

 It should be said that Pearl is not your ordinary investor.
 The former BlackRock executive is chairman of the Patriotic Millionaires, a group of self-declared “class traitors” that came together in 2010 to demand an end to the Bush tax cuts for wealthy individuals.
 Members include Abigail Disney, who made waves earlier this year when she criticized the Walt Disney Company’s pay practices.